MicrosoftDocs/power-pages-docs/power-pages-docs/configure/power-pages-pipelines.md

 ## Prerequisites

-To try this feature, you require at minimum two Power Platform environments that have the enhanced data model enabled, one designated as the source and the other as the target.
-See [Power Pages enhanced data model](../admin/enhanced-data-model.md) to enable the enhanced data model for an environment.
+- You'll need to enable enhanced data model to use pipelines in Power Platform with Power Pages.
+More information: [Power Pages enhanced data model](../admin/enhanced-data-model.md)

-You can have multiple target environments depending on your setup.
-For example, a testing, staging, and production environments.
+- To prepare your environments for pipelines in Power Platform, see [Set up pipelines in Power Platform](/power-platform/alm/set-up-pipelines).

-Each environment requires a site that is created using the new data model.
+- Each environment requires a site that is created using the enhanced data model.
 See [create a website by using the enhanced data model](../admin/enhanced-data-model.md#create-a-website-by-using-the-enhanced-data-model).

-You also need to set up and configure a pipeline from your development environment to corresponding target environments.
+- You also need to set up and configure a pipeline from your development environment to corresponding target environments.
 See [Power Platform pipelines](/power-platform/alm/pipelines) for details on how to configure pipelines.

 ## Deploy solutions using pipelines